Daniel-Violin/Forgotten-Hero/README.txt

+Unzip the assignment 2 and image folders before running the file.

 Design Choices:

 I had to make some changes to the main idea of the game since I submitted milestone 1.
 Instead of having different types of powerups as the vehicles